nbittich/mu-search/README.md

 ##### POST `/update`
 Processes an update of the delta-notifier.
 See [delta integration](#delta-integration).

-Currenty only delta format v.0.0.1 is supported.
+Currently only delta format v.0.0.1 is supported.

 ### Configuration options
 This section gives an overview of all configurable options in the search configuration file `config.json`.
 Most options are explained in more depth in other sections.